opendocsg/slw-judgments-backfill/2012_SGHC_18/report.md

 68     The plaintiff claims to have paid $10,995.52 in respect of conservancy charges levied on the Property.
 This was evidenced by records in her bank passbook.

-69     In _Gurnam Kaur d/o Sardora Singh v Harbhajan Singh s/o Jagraj Singh_ [2004] 4 SLR(R) 420, one of the parties claimed that he had contributed to the purchase price of the relevant property in dispute by paying $150 per month for food for the family and paying the electricity and water bills.
+69     In _Gurnam Kaur d/o Sardora Singh v Harbhajan Singh s/o Jagraj Singh_ <span class="citation">[2004] 4 SLR(R) 420</span>, one of the parties claimed that he had contributed to the purchase price of the relevant property in dispute by paying $150 per month for food for the family and paying the electricity and water bills.
 He added that he gave his mother $40 per month for her expenses.
 Tan Lee Meng J rejected the assertion that these payments constituted contributions to the acquisition of the property.
 He said that they had nothing to do with its purchase price (at [7] of the judgment).
 On the same reasoning, the conservancy charges had nothing to do with the purchase price – they were indirect expenses incurred in relation to the occupation of the Property.
 They therefore cannot be counted as part of the plaintiff’s contribution.

 70     Property tax payments have, in matrimonial cases, been considered to be part of a party’s contribution to the acquisition of a property.
 Whilst this precedent may be long established in cases where the courts have to divide matrimonial property between ex-spouses and undertake an exercise